woman's divorce

 • willful abandonment for at least a year;

-• alcoholism contracted since the marriage which continues for at least a year prior to filing for divorce;
+• alcoholism contracted since the marriage which continues for more than a year preceding filing for divorce;

 • drug addiction;